Hedwig7s/hCraft/README.txt

 === Command-line Options ======================================================

-In addition to many settings stored in config.xml, fCraft has several special options that can only be set via command-line switches:
+In addition to many settings stored in config.xml, hCraft has several special options that can only be set via command-line switches:

-    --path=<path>       Working path (directory) that fCraft should use.
-If the given path is relative, it's computed against the location of fCraft.dll
+    --path=<path>       Working path (directory) that hCraft should use.
+If the given path is relative, it's computed against the location of hCraft.dll

     --logpath=<path>    Path (directory) where the log files should be placed.
                         If the given path is relative, it's computed against the